-Whether you're a cooking pro or are still learning your way around the kitchen, use this list for inspiration for your next home goods shopping spree.
+Whether you're a cooking pro or are still learning your way around the kitchen, use this cooking utensil list for inspiration for your next home goods shopping spree.
 These kitchen tools and gadgets will make food prep fun and also minimize time in the kitchen and help you save space.
-They can also help you eat healthier and lose weight!
-Let's celebrate National Nutrition Month by eating healthier.
+The kitchen accessories list can also help you eat healthier and lose weight!

 1. Save time chopping garlic.